Ben Freeth: Lawsuit against Robert Mugabe

 In 2001, however, the Freeths and Campbells were issued an eviction notice from the Government of Zimbabwe as part of Mugabe's controversial land reform programme.
-Under this programme, several thousand white-owned farms have been repossessed without compensation by the Zimbabwean government.
-While the stated intention of the programme is to redistribute land to disadvantaged Zimbabweans, many of the repossessed lands have in fact been given to government officials and others loyal to the Mugabe regime.
+Under this programme, several thousand White-owned farms have been repossessed without compensation by the Zimbabwean government.
+While the stated intention of the programme is to redistribute land to disadvantaged Zimbabweans, many of the repossessed lands have been given to government officials and others loyal to the Mugabe regime.
 Subsequently, many of these farms have fallen into disrepair and are no longer active.

 Freeth and Campbell chose to dispute the eviction order in court.
 After having been defeated in the Supreme Court of Zimbabwe, they took their case to the SADC Tribunal, a regional court of the Southern African Development Community.
-During the course of the case, Freeth, together with Mike and Angela Campbell, was abducted and beaten by Mugabe supporters.
+During the case, Freeth, together with Mike and Angela Campbell, was abducted and beaten by Mugabe supporters.
 The tribunal eventually ruled in Freeth and Campbell's favour, finding that the Zimbabwean government's land repossessions were entirely racially based and, therefore, were in violation of the SADC's principles of human rights.
 The government of Zimbabwe was ordered to respect Freeth and Campbell's right to own and operate their farm.

 The Mugabe government ignored the ruling and later withdrew Zimbabwe from the SADC.
 In August 2009, the Mount Carmel estate was invaded by Mugabe supporters and Freeth and Campbell's homes were burned down, as were the homes of the farm's workers and their families.
 The Freeths and Campbells, as well as their workers, were driven from the property.
 As of 2011, the Mount Carmel estate has become derelict and overgrown.
 Mike Campbell died in April 2011, though Freeth has stated his intention to continue fighting to take back ownership of the property.